GERD (Gastroesophageal Reflux Disease) in Children

 Don’t let your child lie down or go to bed right after a meal.

-she has been diagnosed with gastroesophageal reflux.
+have been diagnosed with gastroesophageal reflux.
 Place all babies, including babies

-with GERD, on their backs for all sleeping until they are 1-year-old.
+with GERD, on their backs for all sleeping until they are 1 year old.
 This is for

 safety reasons and to reduce the risk for SIDS and other sleep-related infant deaths.